 Poet Tony Hoagland describes some of this training in “The Replacement”:

 the male child undergoes:

 until his is impossible to disappoint.

 I bring up this training not to pass the buck or let me off the hook.
 After all, I embraced much of it.
-I chose to enroll in weight training classes for .
+I chose to enroll in weight training classes for more aesthetic than health reasons.
 I chose to watch those shows full of gratuitous objectification.
 I chose to cannonball into the waters of superficiality.